Scalar embedding of temporal network trajectories: Methodology

 {\it iv) Metric-MDS strategy}: Finally, an alternative approach is to make use of the so-called metric MDS method, an embedding which explicitly aims at minimizing the mismatch between the pairwise distances in the embedded space and the original distance matrix.
 This involves solving an optimization problem to minimize the so-called stress function:

 where $z_t$ and $z_\ell$ are the embedded coordinates of snapshots $G_t$ and $G_\ell$, respectively, and $d_{t\ell}$ is their original distance.
-Unlike classical MDS, this method does not explicitly rely on a spectral decomposition but instead uses iterative optimization techniques to find the embedding that minimizes the stress.
-This approach may be particularly useful when pairwise distances are not Euclidean, or when preserving exact distances is less critical than maintaining a general similarity structure \cite{borg2005mds}.\\
+Unlike classical MDS, this method does not explicitly rely on a spectral decomposition but instead uses iterative optimization techniques to find the embedding that minimizes the stress \cite{borg2005mds}. {As we will show, this strategy introduces spurious effects and is thus less efficient than the other three.}\\